akimd/bison/README-hacking.md

   its warnings; there's no need to obey blindly to it (<http://lists.gnu.org/archive/html/bison-patches/2012-05/msg00057.html>).

-- Check with "make syntax-check" if there are issues diagnosed by gnulib.
+- Check with `make syntax-check` if there are issues diagnosed by gnulib.

-- run "make maintainer-check" which:
+- run `make maintainer-check` which:
-  - runs "valgrind -q bison" to run Bison under Valgrind.
+  - runs `valgrind -q bison` to run Bison under Valgrind.
   - runs the parsers under Valgrind.
   - runs the test suite with G++ as C compiler...

-- run "make maintainer-check-push", which runs "make maintainer-check" while activating the push implementation and its pull interface wrappers in many test cases that were originally written to exercise only the pull implementation.
+- run `make maintainer-check-push`, which runs `make maintainer-check` while activating the push implementation and its pull interface wrappers in many test cases that were originally written to exercise only the pull implementation.
 This makes certain the push implementation can perform every task the pull implementation can.

-- run "make maintainer-check-xml", which runs "make maintainer-check" while checking Bison's XML automaton report for every working grammar passed to Bison in the test suite.
+- run `make maintainer-check-xml`, which runs `make maintainer-check` while checking Bison's XML automaton report for every working grammar passed to Bison in the test suite.
 The check just diffs the output of Bison's included XSLT style sheets with the output of --report=all and --graph.

-- running "make maintainer-check-release" takes care of running maintainer-check, maintainer-check-push and maintainer-check-xml.
+- running `make maintainer-check-release` takes care of running maintainer-check, maintainer-check-push and maintainer-check-xml.

 - Change tests/atlocal/CFLAGS to add your preferred options.